sabeechen/hassio-google-drive-backup/hassio-google-drive-backup/DOCS.md

 The number of snapshots the add-on will keep in Google Drive before old ones are deleted.
 Google Drive gives you 15GB of free storage (at the time of writing) so plan accordingly if you know how big your snapshots are.

+### Option: `ignore_other_snapshots` (default: False)
+Make the addon ignore any snapshot it didn't directly create.
+Any snapshot already uploaded to Google Drive will not be ignored until you delete it from Google Drive.

+### Option: `ignore_upgrade_snapshots` (default: False)
+Ignores snapshots that look like they were automatically created form updating an addon or Home Assistant.
+This will make the addon ignore any partial snapshot that has onyl one addon or folder in it.

 ### Option: `days_between_snapshots` (default: 3)

 How often a new snapshot should be scheduled, eg `1` for daily and `7` for weekly.